willpatton/Motion_Encoders/README.md

    edge detection, inference (best guess from the last state), pattern/state (PSNS), or in combination may be used.

 ## Example
 An example program is included in the examples folder.
+This code is organized as a Class so each encoder can be it's own object.

+## Build
+This code is organized as an installable Arduino library and is listed as "Motion Encoders".
+Copy this library into the Arduino libraries folder and #include the Motion_Encoders.h file to your progam.

 ## Supported Platforms
-This code is known to compile using the Arduino IDE on a SAMD21 processor.
+This code is applicable to new style "3.3 volt" boards with the SAMD21 processor (such as the Adafruit Feather or Arduino MKR).
+These boards/processor have enough interrupt pins to directly handle 3 encoders at once (with pushbutton switches, 9 signals in total).

-## For more information
+## References

-REFERENCES
 A variety of implementations and understandings of encoders from the Arduino community.
 See description and source examples from: https://playground.arduino.cc/Main/RotaryEncoders

-PSNS states (Previous State, Next State): https://www.best-microcontroller-projects.com/rotary-encoder.html#Taming_Noisy_Rotary_Encoders
+PSNS states (Previous State, Next State) write-up: https://www.best-microcontroller-projects.com/rotary-encoder.html#Taming_Noisy_Rotary_Encoders

-State machine organized for the Arduino IDE - Ben Buxton (2011). http://www.buxtronix.net/2011/10/rotary-encoders-done-properly.html
+State machine lookup table with half/full steps sampling - Ben Buxton (2011). http://www.buxtronix.net/2011/10/rotary-encoders-done-properly.html

+## License
+Copyright (c) 2018 Will Patton.
+GNU GPL Version 3.